 - A faculty member must complete the "Request for Supplemental Compensation (Faculty/Staff)" form and secure appropriate signatures.

 - The head of the budget unit funding the supplemental compensation must sign the Request for Supplemental Compensation form.
-The signed form must be submitted to the Office of Academic and Student Affairs for approval.
+The signed form must be submitted to the Office of Academic Affairs and Enrollment Management for approval.

 - Federal funds used to fund supplemental compensation must follow agency guidelines and Federal Regulations.
 In general faculty may earn up to 2/9 of their salary between academic terms.

 - Use of external funds for supplemental compensation during the summer session must be approved by the Office of Research Services, the department head, dean and provost.

 - The department head and dean and budget unit head must certify the work is being performed as specified on the request form.